Eprosartan – hydrochlorothiazide is a combination product that contains two medications to treat mild-to-moderate high blood pressure.

 This medication may also cause a decrease in liver function.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Low blood pressure: Occasionally, a larger-than-expected decrease in blood pressure occurs after taking eprosartan – hydrochlorothiazide.
 In some cases, this happens after the first dose.
-It is more likely to occur if you have a reduced salt intake, are on dialysis, or are experiencing diarrhea or vomiting.
+It is more likely to occur if you are taking additional diuretics (water pills), or aliskiren, have a reduced salt intake, are on dialysis, or are experiencing diarrhea or vomiting.

 Blood pressure should be monitored more often in these situations.
 To reduce the risk of dizziness, those with low blood pressure or those just starting to take this medication should stand or sit up slowly when getting up from a lying down or sitting position.